-This guide is intended to help you understand how to see, get a copy of, and amend (correct) medical records from health care providers who have to follow the HIPAA Privacy Rule and Arkansas law.
+This guide is intended to help you understand how to see, get a copy of, and amend (correct) medical records from Iowa health care providers who have to follow the HIPAA Privacy Rule.
 You can read guides about getting medical records from health care providers in other states at http://hpi.georgetown.edu/privacy/records.html.